BAMresearch/aRTist-handbook/docs/_sources/bamct_file_format.rst.txt

 Header Size and Data Offset
 ---------------------------

 A BAM CT file starts with a 512 bytes long header.
-This header may be followed by zero-padding until the actual data block.
+This header may be followed by zero-padding until the actual data block begins.
 The beginning of the **image data block** is located at a multiple of the size of a pixel row (in bytes).
 If a pixel row needs at least 512 bytes, the data offset can be calculated by

 	data offset = (number of columns) × (bytes per pixel).

-If this data offset is smaller than the significant header size of 512 bytes, the data offset will instead be the smallest multiple of the above-shown row length in bytes:
+If this data offset is smaller than the significant header size of 512 bytes, the data offset will instead be a multiple of the above-shown row length in bytes:

-	data offset = N × (number of columns) × (bytes per pixel)
+	data offset = *N* × (number of columns) × (bytes per pixel)

-with the smallest N that leads to a data offset ≥ 512.
+with the smallest integer *N* that leads to a data offset ≥ 512.

 For example, if you have X-ray projections with 1000 pixel columns and 16 bit grey values (i.e. 2 bytes per pixel), the data offset will be at